 - If you do not have the correct residency status we may not be able to offer you funding.
 We are unable to provide courses if you’re on a Student Visa or Tier 4 Visa

 - If you’re aged 24 or over, studying higher level courses (generally Level 3 and above) you do not qualify for government funding but may be eligible for a government-backed loan through the Students Loan Company

-- You will need to pay full fees if you cannot prove residency in the EU over the past 3 years, for example, if you’re on a visitors visa
+- You will need to pay full fees if you cannot provide evidence of immigration status e.g. residency in the EU/UK.

 - If you do not have a National Insurance number (and you are not an Asylum Seeker)

 - In all cases, if you are not able to meet course fees, MI Skills has a bursary application process.

 - If your course is for 6 weeks you must pay your fees in advance

 - If your course lasts longer than 6 weeks you must pay for your course in two instalments